donbright/go-hello-static-world/README.md

 The process is as follows:

-    Cmake creates a bridge.go file from the bridge.go.in template Cmake creates a 'Makefile'
+#'''cmake''' creates a bridge.go file from the bridge.go.in template
+#'''cmake''' creates a main Makefile (and sub Makefiles under ./CMakeFiles)
-    'make' creates a static C library (.a/.lib file) from c source code 'make' calls 'go install'
+#'''make''' creates a static C library (.a/.lib file) from c source code
+#'''make''' calls 'go install'
-    'go install' builds executable and links with c library using #cgo
+#'''go install''' builds executable and links with c library using #cgo

 The resulting binary tree will hopefully be as follows: